cython/cython/docs/src/tutorial/strings.rst

 Auto encoding and decoding
 --------------------------

-Cython 0.19 comes with two new directives: ``c_string_type`` and ``c_string_encoding``.
+Automatic conversions is controlled by the directives ``c_string_type`` and ``c_string_encoding``.
 They can be used to change the Python string types that C/C++ strings coerce from and to.
 By default, they only coerce from and to the bytes type, and encoding or decoding must be done explicitly, as described above.

+This can be inconvenient if all
-There are two use cases where this is inconvenient.
-First, if all C strings that are being processed (or the large majority) contain text, automatic encoding and decoding from and to Python unicode objects can reduce the code overhead a little.
+C strings that are being processed (or the large majority) contain text, and automatic encoding and decoding from and to Python unicode objects can reduce the code overhead a little.
 In this case, you can set the ``c_string_type`` directive in your module to :obj:`unicode` and the ``c_string_encoding`` to the encoding that your C code uses,